The Sitting Closer to Friends than Enemies Problem in the Circumference: Definitions and Notation

 \section{Definitions and Notation}

 In this manuscript, we consider signed graphs that are finite, undirected, connected, loopless and without parallel edges.
-For a signed graph $G=(V,E^+\cup E^-)$, we denote by $V(G)$, $E^+(G)$ and $E^-(G)$ the set of vertices, positive edges and negative edges, respectively.
-When the signed graph under consideration is clear, we use only $V$, $E^+$ and $E^-$.
+We use $S=(V,E^+\cup E^-)$ to denote a signed graph with vertex set $V(S)$, set of positive edges $E^+(S)$, and set of negative edges $E^-(S)$.
+When the signed graph under consideration is clear, we use $V$, $E^+$ and $E^-$.
 It is worth noting that in every signed graph $E^+\cap E^-=\emptyset$.
-The number of vertices of a signed graph $G$ is denoted by $n :=|V(G)|$, the number of positive edges is denoted by $m^+:=|E^+(G)|$, and the total number edges of a graph (positive plus negative edges) is denoted by $m:=|E^+(G)|+|E^-(G)|$.
+The number of vertices of a signed graph $S$ is denoted by $n :=|V(G)|$, the number of positive edges is denoted by $m^+:=|E^+(G)|$, and the total number of edges of a graph (positive plus negative edges) is denoted by $m:=|E^+(G)|+|E^-(G)|$.

-The positive or negative edge $\{i,j\}$ is denoted $ij$.
+A positive or negative edge $\{i,j\}$ is denoted $ij$.
 If $ij\in E^+$ (resp., $ij \in E^-$), we say that $i$ is a \emph{positive neighbor} (resp., \emph{negative neighbor}) of $j$ and vice versa.
 The set of positive (resp., negative) neighbors of $i$ is denoted $N^+(i)$ (resp., $N^-(i)$).
 Additionally, the \emph{closed positive neighborhood} of $i$ is defined as $N^+[i]:= N^+(i) \cup \{i\}.$

-The signed graph $H$ is a \emph{signed subgraph} of the signed graph $G$ if and only if:
+A signed graph $H$ is a \emph{signed subgraph} of a signed graph $S$ if and only if:

-The subgraph $H =(V(G), E^+(G) \cup \emptyset)$ of $G$ that contains all the vertices of $G$, all the positive edges and none of the negative edges of $G$ is called the \emph{positive subgraph} of $G$ and it is denoted by $G^+$.
+The \emph{positive subgraph} of a signed graph $S$ is the signed graph $S^+ =(V(S), E^+(S) \cup \emptyset)$ that contains all the vertices, all the positive edges, and none of the negative edges of $S$.
 Even though, the positive subgraph of a signed graph is a signed graph, it can also be seen as a graph (with no signs on its edges) since all its edges have the same sign.
-A signed graph is said to be \emph{complete} if and only if for every pair $i$ and $j \in V$ such that $i\neq j$, $ij \in E^+$ or $ij \in E^-$.
+We will use $G$ to denote graphs with no signs.
+A signed graph is \emph{complete} if, for every pair of distinct vertices $i$ and $j$, $ij \in E^+$ or $ij \in E^-$.